If you build it, they will come.

 On January 20, 2009, while the rest of Chicago was celebrating the inauguration of President Obama, a small band of hardy theater enthusiasts, drawn together by a lot of yellow flyers posted by Paul and Rachel Baker, met to discuss the question, “Does Hyde Park need a community theater?”
 Having agreed on the answer, they went to work.

 With nearly no money, a barely-there set, just enough people to fill out both casts, and costumes salvaged from the actors’ own closets, the HPCP mounted its first production in the Experimental Station in June 2009.
-It consisted of two one-act plays: Riders to the Sea, by John M. Synge, directed by Paul Baker; and Anton Chekhov’s The Bear, directed by Corinna Christman.
+It consisted of two one-act plays: J. M. Synge’s Riders to the Sea (directed by Paul Baker) and Anton Chekhov’s The Bear (directed by Corinna Christman).

 Our greatest resource has always been the people in the Hyde Park area.
-Our actors and directors are drawn from all over the neighborhood.
-HPCP reflects the diversity and eccentricity of its home.
-Sadly, some of our founding members have graduated and/or moved away; but Hyde Park is always attracting new people, and every show brings new talent and energy into the group.
+The HPCP reflects the diversity and eccentricity of its home.
+We have always been committed to inclusive casting, and to making our audition process friendly and fun.
+Every show brings new people, new talent, and new energy into the group.

-A lot has changed since 2009; but some things haven’t.
+A lot about the HPCP has changed since 2009; but some things haven’t.
 We use all the newfangled social media; but we still advertise by posting flyers around the neighborhood.
-Thanks to ticket sales and sponsorships from local businesses, we are in better financial shape now than when we began; but many things that professional or student theater groups can take for granted remain out of reach.
+Thanks to ticket sales, season ticket holders, and other donations, we are in better financial shape now than when we began, though we still have no permanent home.
 Most of us have day jobs, and our shows are rehearsed during the evenings and on weekends.
 But the challenges we face only make our dedication stronger.
 We do theater because we love to do it, and because we believe that the community benefits from it.
 And we’re always looking for new members.
 No experience necessary.